Parents Page FAQs

 - Where are the school holidays listed?

-For Government schools see the DET school holiday dates.
+For government schools see the Department of Education school holiday dates.

 Other systems and schools may vary these dates.
 It is best to check with individual schools.